janolivermr/ice-portal/README.md

 Download the 640x350px PNG version.

-Save all 3 files into the Scriptable documents folder, together with the compiled JavaScript file  `dist/speed.js`.
+Combine all 3 image files into a folder called `ice-portal` and save it in the Scriptable documents folder, alongside the compiled JavaScript file `dist/speed.js`.